Burning Seed 2025 date choices

 The ins, outs and roundabouts

-On Sept 16th we (Burning Seed Town Council) announced the dates for the first Burning Seed event since it became a member-owned organisation.
-While some welcomed this as a triumphant return after years of struggle, some strong opinions and discussions followed on social media by members and past participants.
-We would like to offer further insight into the decision-making process.
-We have also started thinking about how engagement with the Burning Seed community can be refined moving forward.
+On Sept 16th the Burning Seed Town Council announced the dates for the first Burning Seed event since it became a member-owned organisation.
+Town Council would like to offer further insight into the decision-making process and have also started thinking about how engagement with the community can be refined moving forward.
 We want every participant to come on this journey back to Red Earth City with a clear heart and a better understanding of the challenges that we are yet to overcome.

 Our vision: